Media in Lincoln, Nebraska: Television

 Lincoln is a principal city of the Lincoln-Hastings-Kearney television market.
 The market includes the central portion of Nebraska as well as several counties in north-central Kansas.
 Due to Lincoln's proximity to Omaha, local viewers can also receive the signal of most television stations broadcasting in the Omaha television market.

 The following is a list of television stations that broadcast from and/or are licensed to the city.

+Lincoln TV stations gets 5 Full-powered Digital channels including 20 subchannels and 2 Low-powered Digital channels including 2 subchannels.